The Surface Water and Ocean Topography (SWOT) mission

 Responsible resource development

-Example: Measurements provided by SWOT will benefit user communities such as structural designers who use hydrometric data to optimize the design of various types of structures such as bridges, culverts, pipeline crossings, dams, reservoirs, hydroelectric plants, dykes and other water-related industrial structures.
+Example: Measurements provided by SWOT benefit user communities such as structural engineers who use hydrometric data to optimize the design of various types of structures such as bridges, culverts, pipeline crossings, dams, reservoirs, hydroelectric plants, dykes and other water-related structures.

 Marine transportation